 On Tony’s left, was the boy.
 The derelict child of the family, or as he made it out to be - Jack Larson.
 The swanky, tall and frankly hippie of the Larson’s.
 Standing just below his father at six-foot to be exact; he had always beefed up his height to his female classmates, it seemed that they must like a tall guy, or as he thought.

 Despite his rugged appearance, he was a smart lad.
 A* in all of his exams and heading to college in three months time.
 September can’t come quick enough he longingly hoped.
 Another day with his perfect family could’ve drove -him to kill someone.
 He anticipated to make something of himself and escape the abnormal perfect reality that his family thought they lived in.
 Only he could see the clear picture of how imperfect they all were in fact.

 Next to Jack stood his younger sister, Lyra - or little brat Jack thought - when they were younger he’d find in the back garden of Granny’s house searching for bugs to squash.
 She had destruction behind those pretty brown eyes.
 She always got what she wanted, and if she didn’t, you’d be sure to quickly or else you’d know about it.
 She always reminded Mr Greydon of the little girl from Roal Dahl’s Charlie and the Chocolate Factory...the one with the squirrels.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Cameron N P CookeWrite a Review